Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: Appendix A -- Screening Effects

 For the experiments under consideration, potential sources of DM shielding include the Earth's atmosphere and the external shield of the torsion balance apparatus.
 The mass density of the atmosphere near sea level is observed to be $\rho_\mathrm{atmo} \sim 0.0012 \, \mathrm{g}/\mathrm{cm}^3$, corresponding to a nuclear number density of $n_\mathrm{atmo} \simeq \rho_\mathrm{atmo}/1\,\text{GeV}$.
 To ensure that DM is not significantly attenuated in the atmosphere, the following condition must be satisfied:

 Translated to the scattering cross-section, this becomes,

-Assuming the torsion balance apparatus is encased in a Assuming the torsion balance apparatus is enclosed in a thick iron layer with density $\rho_\mathrm{Fe} \sim 7.87 \, \mathrm{g}/\mathrm{cm}^3$ (other materials would not significantly affect the result), the condition for DM to penetrate the shield is:
+Assuming the torsion balance apparatus is enclosed in a thick iron layer with density $\rho_\mathrm{Fe} \sim 7.87 \, \mathrm{g}/\mathrm{cm}^3$ (other materials would not significantly affect the result), the condition for DM to penetrate the shield is:

 Due to iron's higher nuclear number density, it imposes stronger constraints on the cross-section.
 In \gfig{fig:constraint}, the condition in \geqn{shield_iron} is shown as a black dotted line.
 For DM-nucleon interactions with a repulsive potential, the parameter space above this line may be shielded.